 More than 70 million Americans have high cholesterol.
 This condition can lead to serious health complications, including heart attack, stroke, and death.
 Getting a cholesterol test at Irvine Family Care in Irvine, California, is an essential step to understanding your risk.
-With more than five decades of experience, Janet Goodfellow, MD, Sheryl Long, MD, and Ronald Young, MD, can help you keep control of your cholesterol.
+With more than five decades of experience, Janet Goodfellow, MD and Ronald Young, MD, can help you keep control of your cholesterol.
 To learn more, book an appointment over the phone today.

 High cholesterol is a term that means there is too much cholesterol — made of different types of fats — in your bloodstream.
 There are three categories of fats in your bloodstream: triglycerides, low-density lipoproteins (LDL) and high-density lipoproteins (HDL).

 Too much LDL combined with high triglycerides can cause fat to deposit on the walls of your blood vessels, leading to atherosclerosis and possibly blockages in your blood vessels.
 HDL cholesterol is responsible for breaking down LDL cholesterol, so it normally has a protective effect.
 If you don’t have enough HDL cholesterol, the imbalance in cholesterol can also lead to hyperlipidemia, which is excess fat in your blood.